jeffplourde/openice/_drafts/2015-07-17-three-days-with-intel-edison.md

 __Change device name, change password, and connect wifi__

-1. `configure_edison --setup` launches an interactive setup
+1. Enter `configure_edison --setup` on the console to launch an interactive setup.
+Follow the prompts to set a password, hostname, WiFi SSID and password.

 __Installing the latest Java JRE__

 1. As the Edison houses a full Atom processor any standard JRE for x86 Linux can be used.
 We used the latest from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).
 We downloaded locally to our mac then used secure copy to move the file to the edison.
-The previous interactive setup revealed the IP assigned the edison by DHCP. `scp ~/Downloads/jre-8u51-linux-i586.tar.gz root@192.168.1.10:`
+The previous interactive setup revealed the IP assigned the edison by DHCP - be sure to use it in the following command.

+    `scp ~/Downloads/jre-8u51-linux-i586.tar.gz root@192.168.1.10:`

 2. For convenience we extracted the JRE to /usr/local, set JAVA_HOME, and linked the java executable to /usr/local/bin

         mkdir -p /usr/local
         cd /usr/local
-        tar xzf jre-8u51-linux-i586.tar.gz
+        tar xzf ~/jre-8u51-linux-i586.tar.gz
         export JAVA_HOME=/usr/local/jre1.8.0_51
         mkdir -p /usr/local/bin
         cd /usr/local/bin